Paul Dickov: Leeds United

-On 3 March 2010, Dickov signed for Leeds United until the end of the season.
-It was initially thought that MLS side Toronto had beaten Leeds to Dickov's signature, however United eventually won the race for the Scot.
-Leeds also had to receive special dispensation from FIFA to sign Dickov due to the fact he had already played for two clubs this season, the maximum permitted.
-Dickov was named on Leeds' bench against Brentford and made his debut for Leeds when he came on as a late substitute.
-Made his impact as a Leeds player by getting booked immediately, scrapping with Brentford winger Ryan Dickson before the ball had come into play.

-Dickov made his first start for Leeds in a defeat against Millwall, after replacing the injured Jermaine Beckford in the starting line-up.
-At the end of the 2009–10 season Leeds finished second thus earning promotion to the Championship.
-Dickov's contract was not renewed after promotion.
+After his release by Leicester, Dickov trained with Leeds United and Toronto FC during February 2010.
+Leeds were initially unable to sign Dickov due to the fact he had already played for two clubs in the 2009–10 season, but he signed a short-term contract with Leeds on 3 March 2010 after they received special dispensation from FIFA.
+Dickov played four times for Leeds as they finished second in League One and won promotion, and he left the club at the end of his contract.

 International career

 Dickov played in Scotland's run in the 1989 FIFA U-16 World Championship, where he scored in the final, but went on to miss in the penalty shoot-out as Scotland lost to Saudi Arabia.

-He made his senior international debut on 7 October 2000, coming on as a substitute in a World Cup qualifier against San Marino.
+He made his senior international debut for Scotland on 7 October 2000, coming on as a substitute in a World Cup qualifier against San Marino.
 He made two further substitute appearances that year, against Croatia and Australia.
-Limited first-team opportunities at club level then meant Dickov was not selected for international duty for another two years.
-Good form at Leicester earned him a recall in September 2002.
-He made his first international start against the Faroe Islands.
-However, playing out of position on the wing, he was substituted at half-time as the faltering Scotland team drew 2–2 against a nation 62 places lower in the world rankings.
+Limited first-team opportunities at club level then meant Dickov did not play for Scotland for another two years.
+Good form at Leicester City earned him a recall in September 2002, when he made his first start for Scotland.
+Playing out of position on the wing, Dickov was substituted at half-time as the team drew 2–2 against the Faroe Islands, who were 62 places lower in the world rankings at the time.
 In the return fixture a year later, Dickov scored his first international goal in a 3–1 win.
 His last cap came in a 1–0 defeat against Norway in October 2004.
 In total, Dickov earned ten Scotland caps and scored one goal.